NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

   * ROS Noetic (Melodic not yet tested)
   * C++11 and above
   * CMake: 3.0.2 and above
-* This repo is self-contained, only depending on standard ROS pkgs:
+* This repo depends on the following standard ROS pkgs:
   * `roscpp`
   * `rospy`
   * `rviz`